indiegogo/GoogleAnalyticsKiwiCrash/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## GoogleAnalytics-iOS-SDK
+## GoogleAnalytics

-Copyright 2009 - 2015 Google, Inc. All rights reserved.
+Copyright 2015 Google Inc.

 ## Kiwi